paulcap510/airbnbclone/README.md

+# Airbnb Experiences Clones

+This is a clone of the Airbnb experiences site built as part of Scrimba's Frontend Developer Curriculum.
+The project uses React to build a one page website with a JSON imitation database to display experiences and their availability.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.